 South Yorkshire street dealer gets more jail time after he was caught with the zombie drug spice

+Police release picture of jailed street dealer caught with the zombie drug spice

 A South Yorkshire street dealer has been given more time behind bars after he was twice caught with the zombie drug spice in a town centre.